citymaus/RaspberryPi-HackerApt/README.md

 ## API Settings
 Create an `api_keys.txt` file in `/html/settings`.

-Sample `api_keys.txt` file:
+### Sample `/html/settings/api_keys.txt` file:
 ```
 WMATA KEY: {your WMATA developer key}
 DARKSKY KEY: {your DARKSKY developer key}
 USEPROXY: yes
 ```
-Set **USEPROXY** to yes if you see "Access-Control-Allow-Origin" errors.
-This will enable CORS-ANYWHERE proxying.
-Ensure which needs to run at startup.
+Set **USEPROXY** to yes if you see "Access-Control-Allow-Origin" errors in your application.
+This will enable CORS-ANYWHERE proxying to allow cross-origin client-side requests.
+Ensure that CORS-ANYWHERE server is running.

 ### `/html/settings/wmata_display_bus_stops.txt`